sergiocampama/structures/README.md

 The hash structure solves collisions by chaining, with the hash table being pointers to linked lists.
 This linked list starts with a sentinel for easier support of removing nodes.

-It supports adding and removing integer values using string keys.
+It supports adding and removing void pointer values (everything) using string keys, copying the value into new memory.

 Usage
 =====